stefanomunarini/Level-Up/README.md

 ##### Developers (Phu)

-- Add a game: developers are able to add a game URL to his inventory and then set a prize for it.
+- Add a game: developers are able to add a game URL to his inventory and then set a price for it.
 - Remove, update own games: after uploading games for selling, developer can delete his own games or update them (including price, url and other information)
 - Game inventory: developer can see a list of his game from the inventory with numbers related to sale statistics.
 - Buy game from other developers: developer can also buy other game developed by other people and play just like a normal player.